Skip to content

 # ...

-It does the space as nerdctl inspect container, but also includes Kubernetes-related metadata.
+It does the same as nerdctl inspect container, but also includes Kubernetes-related metadata.

 Validate